RMHogervorst/cleancode/_posts/blog/2016-02-24-creating-tidy-data.md

 Then save it to a file:
 `write_csv(duo2015_tidy, "files/duo2015_tidy.csv")`

 **That's it, we're done.
-You data is tidy. and ready for analyses or plots.**
+Your data is tidy. and ready for analyses or plots.**

 ### References